NVIDIA/cuda-quantum/docs/sphinx/using/python.rst

 Given a parameterized quantum kernel, a system spin Hamiltonian, and one of CUDA Quantum's optimizers, `cudaq.vqe` will find and return the optimal set of parameters that minimize the energy, <Z>, of the system.

-The code block below represents the contents of the file `simple_vqe.py` from the `CUDA Quantum Github repository<https://github.com/NVIDIA/cuda-quantum/blob/main/docs/sphinx/examples/python/simple_vqe.py>`__.
+The code block below represents the contents of a file titled `simple_vqe.py`.

 .. literalinclude:: ../examples/python/simple_vqe.py
    :language: python